• Skip to primary navigation

 Instead it uses a special part to change the frequency a little bit.

-This makes it easier to tune in your radio to hear what you are broadcasting.
+This makes it easier to tune in the radio to hear what is broadcasting.

 WARNING: The laws governing broadcasting are complicated and might differ from nation to nation.